blimyj/MediHealth/README.md

 - Often presses the wrong buttons
 - Will forget what he is trying to do

 > As a forgetful person, Patrick wants to be reminded to take his medications and check if he has taken his medication.
+With **MediHealth**, Patrick has not been missing his medications anymore.

 > Patrick would prefer that the user interface is clear and simple enough for him to use.

 > As a patient who has run out of medication, Patrick wants to be able to find the nearest pharmacy so he can restock his supply.
 Whether it’s from his workplace or home.
+With **MediHealth**, Patrick has little trouble finding the nearest pharmacy.

 ---

 #### **_3. Spongebob Squarepants (Anonymized for privacy)_**
+  - Used **MediHealth** Prototype App on Android Phone for Three Days

 **Background**:
 - Age: 33